JohnTheTripper/moviegoer-prototype/movies_cited.md

 - *No Escape*.
 Directed by John Erick Dowdle, Bold Films, 2015.
 - *Parasite*.
 Directed by Bong Joon-ho, Barunson E&A, 2019.
 - *Parts You Lose, The*.
 Directed by Christopher Cantwell, The H Collective, 2019.
 - *Plus One*.
-Directed by Jeff Chan, Red Hour Productions, 2019.
+Directed by Jeff Chan and Andrew Rhymer, Red Hour Productions, 2019.
 - *Preggoland*.
 Directed by Jacob Tierney, Optic Nerve Films, 2014.
 - *Ready or Not*.
 Directed by Matt Bettinelli-Olpin and Tyler Gillett, Mythology Entertainment, 2019.
 - *Saint Judy*.
 Directed by Sean Hanish, Cannonball Productions, 2019.